arnab2001/Optischema-Slim/ENHANCED_IMPLEMENTATION_PLAN.md

 - [x] Complete demo environment for showcasing capabilities
 - [x] Advanced analytics with interactive charts and export functionality
 - [x] Historical trend analysis and performance insights
+- [x] Clean, professional recommendation display
+- [x] Robust error handling and system stability
+- [x] Transparent data source indicators

 ---

-**OptiSchema** has successfully achieved its MVP goals and Phase 6 advanced analytics features.
-The foundation is solid, the AI integration is robust, the user experience is professional and accessible, and the analytics capabilities provide deep insights into database performance.
+**OptiSchema** has successfully achieved its MVP goals, Phase 6 advanced analytics features, and recent stability improvements.
+The foundation is solid, the AI integration is robust, the user experience is professional and accessible, the analytics capabilities provide deep insights into database performance, and the system is now highly stable with excellent error handling.
 The project is now positioned for enterprise adoption and advanced feature development.